kolinger/rd-usb/README.md

     - For GUI: `pip install -r requirements.txt`
     - For headless `pip install -r requirements_headless.txt` this version doesn't contain dependencies for embedded browser GUI.
 This is useful if you plan to use CLI/webserver only.
-      Also useful on ARM SBCs.
+      It's also useful on ARM SBCs.
     - If you encounter failing installing of `pendulum` library then you may need different set of requirements.
       [See bellow for details](#pendulum-issue).\
       In this case use `pip install -r requirements_headless_new.txt` as workaround.
-    - If you encounter failing installation of `pybluez` then make sure you have libbluetooth dependency installed.\
+    - If you encounter failing installation of `pybluez` then make sure you have `libbluetooth` dependency installed.\
       For Debian based distribution this means `apt-get install libbluetooth-dev`.\
-      For Windows you need Microsoft Visual C++ 14.0 or greater distributed as [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+      For Windows you need Microsoft Visual C++ 14.0 or greater distributed via [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
     - There is also currently issue with `pybluez` installation where it fails due to pip version.
       Make sure you are not using pip 24.x or newer, pip 23.x works fine, if you have newer pip version you can